SaraKim-sy/Web-Design-Challenge/README.md

 * A ["Comparisons" page](#comparisons-page) that:
   * Contains all of the visualizations on the same page so we can easily visually compare them.
   * Uses a Bootstrap grid for the visualizations.
-    * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
+    * The grid is two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
-    * The table must be a bootstrap table component.
+    * The table is a bootstrap table component.
-    * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
-Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
+    * The data come from `.csv` file which was converted to HTML using Pandas `to_html` method that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

-The website must, at the top of every page, have a navigation menu that:
+* The website, at the top of every page, has a navigation menu that:

   * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
   * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
   * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
-* Is responsive (using media queries).
-The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).
+  * Is responsive.

-Finally, the website must be deployed to GitHub pages.
+* Finally, the website was deployed to GitHub pages.
+[Web Visualization](https://sarakim-sy.github.io/web-design-challenge)

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-### Considerations

-* You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
-* You must use Bootstrap.
-This includes using the Bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

-### Bonuses

-* Use a different dataset!
-The requirements above still hold, but make it your own.
-* Use a Bootstrap theme to customize your website.
-You may use a tool like [Bootswatch](https://bootswatch.com/).
-Make it look snazzy, give it some attitude.
-If using this, be sure you also meet all of the requirements listed above.
-* Add extra visualizations!
-The more comparisons the better, right?
-* Use meaningful glyphicons next to links in the header.
-* Have visualization navigation on every visualizations page with an active state.
-See the screenshots below.

 ### Screenshots